gax1985/NSCC/NSCC/Network Security/Oct. 4th - Network Security.md

 conf t  -- If we are in command line, CISCO refers to Fast Ethernet as Fast-A, so type FA and hit tab for autocomplete.

-VLAN 20 - Name : Sails
+VLAN 20 - Afterwards: name  Sails
-VLAN 30 - Name : ADMIN
+VLAN 30 - Afterwards: name  ADMIN

-We go into the Switch , At the Priviledged Exec Mode, want to go to "conf t" to configure some interfaces.
+We go into the Switch , At the Privileged Exec Mode, want to go to "conf t" to configure some interfaces.
 To get into the interface on the switch "int + tab", it is a good idea to type "?", the interesting thing about the "?" it gives you the options you would type next, and puts you at the command prompt.
 To configure fast ethernet :

 FA + tab + ?

 It is looking for an interface number .
 Which interface are we configuring ?
 FA-1

-We get in "config.if" interface.
+We get in "config-if" interface.
 These are two commands that there is nothing demonic about them, remember these two commands!

 (In the notes, below the PC, we indicated that we connect to FA-01, the port where we plugged the pc into the switch.)

-Interface - FAST ETHERNET - 0-1
+Interface  FastEthernet0/1

 COMMIT TO MEMORY :